Albatross of The Petrel Station

 Scientific name: Thalassarche melanophris

-Black-browed Albatross are another very attractive species, and with a wingspan of up to 2.3 metres, they are stunning to watch soaring around us.
+Black-browed Albatross are another stunning species, and with a wingspan of up to 2.3 metres, they are impressive to watch soaring around us.

-They are especially interesting when seen alongside the similar Campbell Albatross, as separating the two through different ages can be one of the more enjoyable albatross identification challenges offshore.
-As they mature, Black-browed Albatross show a darker eye than Campbell Albatross, while adults also develop the beautiful rose-orange bill.
+They are very similar to Campbell Albatross, and separating the two through different ages can be a fun identification challenges offshore.
+As they mature, Black-browed Albatross retain a darker eye than Campbell Albatross, while adults also develop the beautiful rose-orange bill.

 Salvin’s Albatross